 Drive is permanently sent to all four wheels through a ZF-sourced eight-speed automatic.
 All versions will be fitted with front, centre and rear differential locks inside solid beam axles.
 Notably, this is a rarity in a production vehicle, which should ensure go-anywhere capability.

-Rough and tested
+Rough and Tested

 Part of Ineos’ pre-production roll-out plan (production starts in July 2022) has been testing, lots and lots of testing.
 When all the Ineos Grenadier 4×4 prototype units roll back into their final resting place (most likely before being fed into a crusher) over 1,8 million kilometres will be accrued.
+Vehicles have been driven in all sorts of terrain, from the freezing climes of Iceland to the hot, sandy deserts of Morocco and pretty much everything in between.
+Of course, there has been testing on local soil as well.

-Not quite a drive
+Not Quite a Drive

 Ineos has three units of the Grenadier in SA at the moment.
 We were invited to check out the cars and get a brief taste of what they have to offer.
 As these are all prototypes we were not allowed behind the wheel but got a quick passenger drive on the dirt tracks of a wine farm.